![]() |

 Barbican is a 'non-alcoholic' malt drink which tastes nothing like beer.
 There's no Emirati alcohol produced commercially, but you can get imported beer and Guinness at hotels in Abu Dhabi and Dubai aswell as, amongst others, Dubai's Irish Village.

 The smallest whisky bottle?
-And Punk IPA, one of the best tasting beers by a mile!
+And Punk IPA, one of the best tasting beers!
+I love this label.
+First World Problems - too true!

 Holy Water wasn't available..